nosratifarhad/Mediator/README.md

 # Mediator

-### Second You need to install the following packages :
+### first You need to install the following packages :
 ```
 NuGet\Install-Package Mediator.SourceGenerator